istmobiome/istmobiome-web/content/project/betancur-r-fish-tree/index.md

 ### Scrape Species Pages

 Moving on.
-I found out after I ran everything that dealing with the Distribution metadata my scripts parsed from the web pages was huge pain.
-The amount of manual manipulation I was doing was unacceptable.
-So the first thing I did was to grab all of the other metadata before returning to the Distribution data.
+I soon found out that dealing with the *Distribution* metadata my scripts were parsing was huge pain.
+The amount of manual manipulation I had to do was unacceptable.
+So the first thing I did was to grab all of the other metadata before returning to the *Distribution* data.
 This does make the code longer but it also makes data cleanup at the end a lot easier.

-The first thing I need are URLs to scrape.
+To scrape you need a list of URLs.
 FishBase being the awesome resourse that it is has a very simple URL structure, for example:

 `https://www.fishbase.se/summary/Herichthys-minckleyi.html`

 Every species follows the same format.
-The only file I needed to start was a list of all species in the tree so I grabbed the names from my modifed Betancur-R tree file.
-The only change I had to make was swapping the underscore (`_`) in the tree names for a dash (`-`).
+So the only thing I needed was a list of all species in the tree, so I grabbed the names from my modifed Betancur-R tree file.
+I had to swap the underscore (`_`) in the tree names for a dash (`-`) to make it fit the FishBase URL naming scheme.

-From that list of species names I made a data frame containing each species name and the corresponding FishBase URL.
-This code reads in the file and writes a complete URL for each species.
+From this list of species names I made a data frame containing each species name and the corresponding FishBase URL.
+The code reads in the file and writes a complete URL for each species.

 ```{r}
 rm(list = ls())